CloudReactor/cloudreactor-procwrapper/README.md

 * PROC_WRAPPER_STATUS_UPDATE_INTERVAL_SECONDS
 * PROC_WRAPPER_STATUS_UPDATE_MESSAGE_MAX_BYTES

 Wrapped mode is suitable for running in a shell on your own (virtual) machine or in a Docker container.
+It requires multi-process support, as the module runs at the same time as the command it wraps.

 ### Embedded mode

+Embedded mode works for executing python code in the same process.
-In embedded mode, you include this package in your python project's dependencies.
+You include this package in your python project's dependencies.
 To run a task you want to be monitored:

     from typing import Any, Dict, Mapping